collective live+work spaces

 Environment ✧ hills amongst windy rocky river valleys, scrubland and woods; hikes on doorstep

-Decent winter climate and at the door — a station, shops, villages, nice countryside, plus a multitude of varied attractions close by, in a well developed country having good infrastructure.
-The main disadvantage is that the village is uninteresting at the end of the rail line with a change to reach the mainline (reopening 2028, decent bus until).
+Has at the door: a station, shops, villages, nice countryside, plus a multitude of varied attractions closeby.
+Passable winter climate.
+France is a well served country with good infrastructure; the disadvantage is that the village is uninteresting, at the end of the rail line with a change to reach the mainline (Nîmes) not reopening until 2028 (decent bus until).

 ✦ minor wood pallet factory, and pile of old factory buildings, one now housing a bric-a-brac community repurposing space, and a micro-brewery(!)

-the main town (Alès) is not bad thanks to ongoing improvements including a new market hall in progress, and will be 40mins by train (5-times daily 1€) or car, versus 1h bus currently (last 6pm)
+the main town of Alès is pretty decent thanks to ongoing improvements including a new market hall in progress, and will be 40mins by train (5-times daily 1€) or car, versus 1h bus currently (last 6pm)

 1000m2 south facing patio garden with a dozen plane trees 1000m2 rear raised veg garden (2nd floor with walkways across for access), backs directly up onto hill which is village land and has view across valley